kradakovic7/NUKS_projekt/README.md

 ## API Endpoints

-### POST /upload
+### POST /todos
-- Upload a file.
+- Add a new task.
-- **Request:** `multipart/form-data`
+- **Request:** JSON object
-  - `file`: The file to be uploaded.
+  - `task`: The task to be added.
-- **Response:** JSON object containing the uploaded file details.
+- **Response:** JSON object containing the added task details.

-### GET /files
+### GET /todos
-- Retrieve a list of uploaded files.
+- Retrieve a list of tasks.
-- **Response:** JSON array of file objects.
+- **Response:** JSON array of task objects.

-### DELETE /files/:id
+### DELETE /todos/:id
-- Delete a file by ID.
+- Delete a task by ID.
 - **Request Parameter:**
-  - `id`: The ID of the file to be deleted.
+  - `id`: The ID of the task to be deleted.
-- **Response:** JSON object containing the deleted file details.
+- **Response:** JSON object containing the deleted task details.

+### PUT /todos/:id
+- Update a task by ID.
+- **Request Parameter:**
+  - `id`: The ID of the task to be updated.
+- **Request Body:**
+  - `task`: The updated task description.
+  - `completed`: The new completion status of the task.
+- **Response:** JSON object containing the updated task details.

 ## Testing the Application

 1. **Open your application at `http://localhost:3000`.**
-2. **Upload a file:**
+2. **Add a task:**
-   - Use the file input field to select a file.
+   - Use the input field to enter a new task.
-   - Click the upload button.
+   - Click the add button.
-   - The file should be uploaded and appear in the list below.
+   - The task should be added and appear in the list below.
+3. **Edit a task:**
+   - Click the edit button next to the task you want to edit.
+   - Update the task description in the input field.
+   - Click the update button.
+   - The task should be updated in the list.
-3. **Delete a file:**
+4. **Delete a task:**
-   - Click the delete button next to the file you want to delete.
+   - Click the delete button next to the task you want to delete.
-   - The file should be removed from the list.
+   - The task should be removed from the list.
+5. **Toggle a task:**
+   - Click on the task text to toggle its completion status.
+   - The task text should be struck through if completed and normal if not.

 ### Frontend Code